-On this day in 1967, Thurgood Marshall becomes the first African American to be confirmed as a Supreme Court justice.
+On August 30, 1967, Thurgood Marshall becomes the first African American to be confirmed as a Supreme Court justice.
 He would remain on the Supreme Court for 24 years before retiring for health reasons, leaving a legacy of upholding the rights of the individual as guaranteed by the U.S. Constitution.

 From a young age, Marshall seemed destined for a place in the American justice system.
 His parents instilled in him an appreciation for the Constitution, a feeling that was reinforced by his schoolteachers, who forced him to read the document as punishment for his misbehavior.
 After graduating from Lincoln University in 1930, Marshall sought admission to the University of Maryland School of Law, but was turned away because of the school’s segregation policy, which effectively forbade blacks from studying with whites.
 Instead, Marshall attended Howard University Law School, from which he graduated magna cum laude in 1933.
 (Marshall later successfully sued Maryland School of Law for their unfair admissions policy.)